 fs Allows the guest to access a directory on the host.
-Can be specified multiple times for different directories. api Explicitly restricts the list of APIs available to the module by listing them.
-If the module attempts to use restricted APIs (i.e. not listed here), an "API not found" error will be returned.
-By default, the module has access to all APIs. type Controls the lifecycle of the loaded module.
-In command mode, the machine runs once and its state is destroyed after execution.
-In reactor mode, the machine effectively runs indefinitely, allowing multiple code executions.
-This requires careful memory management: if resources aren't cleaned up, memory leaks can occur.
+The parameter can be specified multiple times for different directories. api Explicitly restricts the list of APIs allowed for the module by listing them.
+If the module attempts to use unavailable APIs (not listed here), an "API not found" error is returned.
+By default, all APIs are available to the module. type Controls the lifecycle of the loaded module.
+In command mode, the machine executes once and its state is destroyed after execution.
+In reactor mode, the machine effectively runs indefinitely, allowing code to be executed multiple times.
+This requires careful memory management: if resources are not freed, memory leaks can occur.